 The Archaeological Museum of Heraklion, which I always recommend, is a fantastic museum for those interested in the history of Crete.

 It’s interesting for older kids and it’s the best visit to combine with Crete’s Minoan Palace of Knossos.
-I’ve reviewed the visit to the museum with children, and written a detailed guide to exploring the archaeological site.
+I’ve reviewed the visit to the museum with children, and written a detailed guide to explore the archaeological site.

 The Open-air Museum of Lychnostatis is close to Hersonissos.
 It’s aa folklore museum about the island’s traditions and popular culture.
 The museum belongs to the Folklore and Educational Culture Networks of the Ministry of Culture of Greece.